 2. Fill gallon zip-lock bag about 1/2 full with ice (check and record the starting temperature of the ice) and add 6 Tablespoons salt and shake to evenly distribute.

-3. Place smaller, sealed bag containing cream mixture inside the larger bag containing the ice and salt mixture, add a little more ice and seal.
+3. Place smaller, sealed bag containing cream mixture inside the larger bag containing the ice and salt mixture (you may want to double-bag the small bag to be sure salt doesn't get in the ice cream), add a little more ice and seal.
 Shake entire bag and contents for 5-10 minutes (5 is usually enough for soft ice cream).
 This gets very cold, so it is recommended to either wear warm gloves, or wrap the bag in a towel (a towel will also help insulate and keep it cold).

 4. After 5-10 minutes, ice cream should be ready!
 Carefully remove inner bag containing ice cream.
 Check and record the final temperature of the ice/salt/water mixture.
 You may be surprised by how much it dropped!